upala-digital-identity/upala/README.md

 1. In upala project root.
 Copy-paste secrets-template.js to secrets.js (don't need any data there until you deploy to a live network).
 2. To deploy to a network run 'npx hardhat run scripts/upala-admin.js --network test-net-name' where test-net-name = main | rinkeby | goerli | mumbai...

+## Upgrade Upala protocol

+See instructions in /scripts/prepare-upgrade.js

 ## Links

 - [Front-end repo](https://github.com/porobov/upala-front)